solidoss/solidframe/solid/frame/mpipc/README.md

  * [EchoClient](https://github.com/vipalade/study_android/tree/master/EchoClient) - C++ Linux server + Android client application all using solid_frame_mpipc with secure communication

 Both examples implement the communication and application logic in a C++ library and use a JNI (Java Native Interface) _facade_ for interacting with Android Java user interface code.

+## <a id="relay_engine"></a>Relay Engine

+The relay engine enables transparent message forwarding from one connection to another.

+The mpipc library is mostly designed as a message passing fabric for cloud infrastructures.
+The relay engine, comes from the need to transparently multiplex messages comming from multiple connections on few other (service) connections.

+As described above, one advantage the solid_frame_mpipc library has over other message passing implementations is the fact that there is no actual limit on the size of the messages  it transfers.
+The same rule applies also to relayed messages thus, the relay engine is able to forward messages of any size from one connection to another.
+Though, not yet tested, there can be a mesh of servers, relaying messages from one connection to another one not necessarily handled by the same relay server.

+The aim of the relay support in the MPIPC library, is to enable cloud infrastructures where N client connections can exchage messages with M services, where M<<N (M being up to thousands while N being millions or more).

 ## Backlog
 * solid_frame_mpipc: test_unresolved_recipient